 Field experience in a mental health setting, with classroom supervision of the clinical activities.
-Students in the counseling-clinical concentration will integrate knowledge from various courses as they apply concepts in a clinical setting.
+Students in the counseling-clinical focus will integrate knowledge from various courses as they apply concepts in a clinical setting.
 Both an appropriate piece of written work and an oral presentation to the class will be required.
+Faculty advisor approval of each placement is necessary.